healthify/guides/protocol/development-workflow/README.md

     git push origin :<release-name>

 Indicate in Pivotal Tracker that the release was accepted and deployed.

+If QA will not be immediately conducted on another story, push the new `master` to the staging app.

+    git push staging master

 Further reading:
 [A Successful Git Branching Model](http://nvie.com/posts/a-successful-git-branching-model/)